 In conversations with dozens of individuals and organizations across the city of Chicago, we heard a call to support leaders who reflect the city's population.
 In the private, public, or philanthropic sectors, many individuals who are leaders in their communities, professional fields, or interest areas are not heard in public discourse.

 Our goal is to promote and advance diverse leadership whose influence will inform and improve decisionmaking across the city.
 We include leaders who represent a broad array of Chicago residents, with diversity of race, religion, ethnicity, gender identity, sexual orientation, age, and expertise; people with disabilities; and those from different geographies and income levels.

 We seek to advance equity by expanding access to a wide range of leadership opportunities and by fostering conditions that recognize and support people who bring diverse experiences and perspectives to leadership positions.
 In addition to targeted grantmaking, we embed support for Influential Leaders throughout all areas of the Chicago Commitment strategy.
 We also collaborate with other MacArthur programs active in Chicago, such as Criminal Justice and Journalism & Media.
 Both are engaged in efforts to elevate local voices—through grassroots-led initiatives to build trust between police and residents and engage communities in reform of the justice system or through local investments that support community-centered reporting.

 Support for Leadership Programs

 We identify and fund leadership programs that:

 - Reflect, serve, and amplify the voices of leaders from across Chicago, with an emphasis on communities that are historically underrepresented in civic discourse;

 - Include both leadership advancement and individual growth components;

 - Aid participants in enhancing their visibility and expanding their level of civic engagement; and

-- Are led by or predominantly staffed by people of color and/or individuals representing communities that have experienced isolation or disinvestment.
+- Are led by and/or predominantly staffed by individuals representing communities affected by structural racism, discrimination, or disinvestment.

 We also consider support for efforts to develop collaborative projects and alumni networking among existing leadership programs.